 Those lucky enough to meet John will quickly warm to his engaging and personable character.
 He is one of the best story tellers in the valley.
 Despite most likely having told the same stories hundreds of times – he loves watching visitors react to his engaging and usually humorous tales.

 John remembers the first vintage of Flora Springs was merely 100 cases of Cabernet Sauvignon and 100 cases of Chardonnay from 1978.
 Perhaps for nostalgia sake, John still keeps his first stainless steel fermentation tank from 1978 – a piece of equipment he refers to as R2D2.
-Old timers may remember Tripoli Market south of St. Helena incidentally one of nearby Sutter Home’s first retail outlets and now the footprint occupied by Dean & Deluca.
+Old timers may remember Tripoli Market south of St. Helena incidentally one of nearby Sutter Home’s first retail outlets and later the footprint occupied by Dean & Deluca (closed permanently in 2019).
 In 1978 John did not yet have his permits to produce wine on the Flora Springs property – so he ended up storing the wine grapes in freezers at Tripoli Market until he secured the required wine making permits.

 John was the winemaker in 1978; 40 years later he doesn’t speak very highly of his efforts.
 In 1979 along with consulting help from MaryAnn Graf, the first woman to graduate from the viticulture and enology department at UC Davis, Flora Springs produced their next vintage – growing to some 800 cases.
 They entered the 1979 Flora Springs Chardonnay in the Los Angeles County Fair where it won a gold medal.
 Gold medals meant more in those days before the equivalent 90+ point scoring system became widely used – at one point their Rutherford Hillside Reserve Cabernet Sauvignon took 7 gold medals from 8 competitions.